-This paper describes the method employed to conduct a survey for Dutch HLT resources.
-First a BLARK, which is more or less language universal, was defined.
+This paper described the methodology employed to arrive at priorities for the development of resources for Dutch HLT.
+First, a BLARK, which is more or less language universal, was defined.
 Subsequently, an inventory was made of available Dutch HLT resources.
-Finally feedback from experts in the field was gathered to complete the overview.
-Following this method a report was drawn up with an up-to-date inventory of Dutch HLT, a priority list to complete the BLARK for Dutch and some recommendations.
+Finally, feedback from experts in the field was gathered to complete the overview.
+Following this method, a report was drawn up with an up-to-date inventory of Dutch HLT, a priority list to complete the BLARK for Dutch and some recommendations.
 Collecting information to complete the overview of existing Dutch HLT resources was rather time consuming although essential for finally defining a priority list for Dutch HLT.
+It should be emphasized that the definition of the BLARK and the resulting priorities are only a static snapshot of a reality that is continuously changing, and that they should therefore be regularly updated.
+The authors are pleased to report that the governments of The Netherlands and Flanders have taken to heart the recommendations, and that a substantial programme realizing part of the priorities is about to take off at the time of writing.
+Our experiences with the approach taken may be useful for other countries starting similar initiatives.
+The process shows that co-operation between language and speech technology, and between academia and industry can be successful, even in a transnational context, and leads to progress in HLT.